datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 ## Creating the Terraform plan

 Terraform will spin up over 80 various services in all.
-Before we start doing this, we should check that everything is working and configured correctly.
+Before you do this, you should check that everything is working and configured correctly.
 Run

 ```
 terraform plan -var-file=my_vars.tfvars